Norwich Women's Film Weekend

-The Norwich Women's Film Weekend (or NWFW) was a two-day annual event that ran for 10 years, from 1979 to 1989, at Cinema City in Norwich.
+The Norwich Women's Film Weekend (NWFW) was a two-day annual event that ran for 10 years, from 1979 to 1989, at Cinema City in Norwich.
 It was organised to 'promote and encourage women film-makers and present the audience with films dealing with women's issues', as the first programme (1979) put it.
 It was the first event created, curated, managed and implemented by a group called Cinewomen.
 The NWFW lasted longer than any other women's film festival in the UK and forms part of the history of women's cinema and feminism more generally, and also the history of culture and the arts in Norwich.

 Origins

 The event was initiated in the late 1970s by Ginette Vincendeau, who had just started her PhD in film studies at the University of East Anglia (UEA) and was a member of the Council of Management of what was then known as the Norfolk and Norwich Film Theatre (NNFT).
 Part-sponsored by the Eastern Arts Association and the British Film Institute (BFI), NNFT became Cinema City in April 1978.
 Vincendeau was joined by UEA librarian Biddy Fisher, postgraduate film students Caroline Merz and Teresa Grimes (also a film-maker) and Elizabeth Bee, a lecturer in further education.
 Other women joined Cinewomen at certain times during the 10 years of its existence.

 This was the time of an explosion in feminist work, which had a significant impact on cinema in terms of both film-making and film theory.
 The creation of the NWFW was encouraged by feminist theoretician and film-maker Laura Mulvey and followed a successful event called 'Women in Film' organised by Ginette Vincendeau in 1978.
 This led directly to the first Women's Film Weekend in 1979.